Buybacks

 What buybacks are

 A buyback is not just a capital-return label.
-In market structure terms, it is a corporate decision that becomes recurring secondary-market demand for the company’s own equity.
+In market structure terms, it is a corporate decision that becomes secondary-market demand for the company’s own equity.
 The defining feature is the identity of the buyer: the issuer is repurchasing claims on itself rather than outside investors reallocating capital between assets.
-That makes buybacks structurally different from ordinary investor demand, even when the market sees only a series of executed purchases.
+That makes buybacks structurally different from ordinary investor demand, even when the market only sees a series of executed purchases.

 How buybacks enter market flows